TLe2023/PaymentFraudDetection/README.md

 **Decision Trees of the XGB model trained on the Low Amount dataset**

-XGB is a tree-based ensemble which is a technique leveraging the "The Wisdom of the Crowd" combining multiple decision trees, which is like the above tree, to produce an optimal outcome.
-In our case, the XGB model built 100 decision trees, which are called weak-base-learners, with the tree depth limited to 7.
+XGB is a tree-based ensemble which is a technique leveraging the "The Wisdom of the Crowd" combining multiple decision trees (each tree is like the above tree) to produce an optimal outcome.
+In our case, the XGB model built 100 decision trees, which are called weak-base-learners, with the tree depth limited to below 7.
 The model built each tree sequentially.
 Each tree was added one at a time to the ensemble and the objective is to correct the predictive errors made by prior trees.
 Below is the visualization of the last and first decision trees in the ensemble:

-**Decision Tree - member #99  or the last tree in the ensemble**
+**Decision Tree - member #99 in the ensemble**

 ![tree99](images/tree99.png)

-**Decision Tree - member #0 or the first tree in the ensemble**
+**Decision Tree - member #0 in the ensemble**

 ![tree0](images/tree0.png)

 ##

 The key difference between the tree in the XGB ensemble of the Low Amount dataset and the single tree of the High Amount dataset is that the leaf of the XGB tree only contains decision values.
-These values represent the conditional probabilities of the data belonging to the positive class ("Fraud") and can be negative (0 means 50% chance).
+These values represent the conditional probabilities of the data at the leaf belonging to the positive class ("Fraud") and can be negative (0 means 50% chance).
 The leaf values in each tree of the ensemble will then be aggregated (and transformed) by the model for the final prediction.

 ## 7.2 Confusion Matrix

-**Confusion Matrix - Low Amount dataset**
+**XGB Confusion Matrix - Low Amount dataset**

 ![fig16](images/confusionmatrix_dt.png)